emp3r0r10/emp3r0r10.github.io/_posts/Tutorials/Android_Tutorial/2026-3-10-Android_Application_Components.md

 ## Intents

-**Intents and Intent Filters are** fundamental components in Android that enable communication between different components (e.g., activities, services, broadcast receivers) and even between different applications.
+Intents and Intent Filters are fundamental components in Android that enable communication between different components (e.g., activities, services, broadcast receivers) and even between different applications.

-**Intent** is a messaging object used to request an action from another component or application.
+Intent is a messaging object used to request an action from another component or application.
 It acts as a bridge that helps in passing data or instructions between components (e.g., Activity, Service, BroadcastReceiver).

 ### Types of Intents

 1. **Implicit Intents**

-   Doesn’t specify the component.
-The system determines which component can handle the request based on the **Intent Filters** declared in the manifest.
+   Doesn’t specify the component. but instead the system determines which component can handle the request based on the **Intent Filters** declared in the manifest.

    Code Example: